Guidance for Animal Research Industry Personnel

 Ethics committees are the only real level at which the validity and justification of the research can be challenged, and it is imperative that they are used for maximum impact.
 If you are a category C (animal welfare representative) or category D (independent community member) you do have power!
 If you don’t understand a research proposal you can ask that it be rewritten in plainer language, request more information from investigators (including an expanded account of why alternatives were not used) , advocate for action on complaints and non-compliance and make a complaint to the institution.

 A NHMRC Information Paper on the implementation of the 3Rs in Australia published in September 2019 indicated that most investigators and AEC members agreed that 3Rs methods are recognised throughout the Australian scientific community.
-However, approximately one-third of investigators and institutional representatives reported that there were no barriers to implementing the 3Rs.
+However, only one-third of investigators and institutional representatives reported that there were no barriers to implementing the 3Rs.
 All participant groups identified the lack of appropriate scientific or technological innovation as the primary barrier to implementation of the 3Rs.
 Other key barriers included comparability of data (identified by investigators) and insufficient funding available (identified by institutional representatives.
 Pressure may be placed on researchers not to question animal use, despite any moral or scientific concerns expressed by the researcher.
 This is clear from the Test Subjects video, which features young researchers discussing the pressures placed upon them to use animals, despite the lack of relevance to their research.

 Animal care staff